-The East Asian-Australasian Flyway is one of the most endangered of the nine global flyways.
-A Ramsar Regional Initiative, the East Asian-Australasian Flyway Partnership (EAAFP) was adopted in 2005 and established in 2006.
+The East Asian Australasian Flyway is one of the most endangered of the nine global flyways.
+A Ramsar Regional Initiative, the East Asian Australasian Flyway Partnership (EAAFP) was adopted in 2005 and established in 2006.
 Achievements have been made by all partners, including 17 state partners among which are Contracting Parties of the Convention on Wetlands.
 Yet the declining trends of a large proportion of migratory waterbirds have not been not revised.
+Global waterbird flyways are significant to the Convention on Wetlands and KM-GBF.
 Resolution X.22 on "Promoting international cooperation for the conservation of waterbird flyways" was adopted in 2008.
 However the implementation of Resolution X.22 has not been tracked.
-National actions on conservation and restoration of the East Asian-Australasian Flyway (EAAF) by countries in the Flyway is of significant importance for fulfilling the initial mandates of the Convention on migratory waterbirds (waterfowl) and effective implementation of Resolution X.22 and the Kunming-Montreal Global Biodiversity Framework (KM-GBF).
-The draft resolution proposes to strengthen national actions for the conservation and restoration of the EAAF.
+National actions on conservation and restoration of the East Asian-Australasian Flyway (EAAF) by countries in the Flyway is of significant importance for fulfilling the initial mandates of the Convention on migratory waterbirds (waterfowl) and effective implementation of Resolution X.22 and the Kunming-Montreal Global Biodiversity Framework (KM-GBF)-, which promoted international cooperation for flyways.
+Whilst national plans and actions on conservation and restoration of flyways by countries need to be strengthened for enhancing international cooperation.
+The draft resolution proposes to strengthen national actions for the conservation and restoration of the EAAFglobal flyways with the example of the East Asian - Australasian Flyway.